warbe-maker/VBA-Component-Management/README.md

 Never change both, the _Name_ ***and*** the _CodeName_ of a Worksheet!
 When a Worksheet's _Name_ ***and*** its _CodeName_ is changed at the same time the concerned sheet will be considered new and the (no longer identifiable as such) corresponding sheet will be considered obsolete - which in such a case is definitely not what was intended.

 ## Installation, provision of the CompMan services
-1. Download and open [CompMan.xlsb][1] <br> When the Workbook is opened for the first time it will show a dialog for the required _Basic Folders Configuration_.
-Either the open Workbook is used or an Addin instance of it may be setup which then will be available when Excel is started (requires the next step).
+1. Download and open [CompMan.xlsb][1]
+2. When the Workbook is opened for the first time it will show a dialog for the required [Basic Folders Configuration](#basic-folders-configuration).

-2. Optionally: Use the _Setup/Renew_ button on the displayed Worksheet to establish _CompMan_ as _Addin_ .
+3. Optionally: Use the _Setup/Renew_ button on the displayed Worksheet to establish _CompMan_ as _Addin_ .
 This Setup/Renew requires to configure or re-confirm the [Basic Folders Configuration](#basic-folders-configuration).
-Once _CompMan_ had been established as _Addin_ the services will be available when Excel starts - needless to say: unless it is not removed from the [_Addin&nbsp;Folder_](#basic-folders-configuration).
+Once _CompMan_ had been established as _Addin_ the services will be available when Excel starts - needless to say: unless it is not removed from the configured [_Addin&nbsp;Folder_](#basic-folders-configuration).

 ## Usage